 Survival of the Fireflies by Georges Didi-Huberman is now available for purchase!
-I am thrilled and grateful that I had the opportunity to translate this very timely reflection on power, propaganda, and the survival of individual experience and expression in spite of everything.
+I am thrilled and grateful that I had the opportunity to translate this very timely reflection on power, propaganda, and the survival of individual experience and expression, in spite of all.
 What’s in it, you ask?
 Well, here’s a brief summary, chapter by chapter:

 Chapter 1: HELLS?
 Dante imagined Paradise as a great, glorious light, and Hell as a space of small, wandering flashes.
 But Pier Paolo Pasolini inverts this to create a metaphor for totalitarian power: the dictator blinds with fierce spotlights, while the people glimmer in darkness, like fireflies.